NACLab/ngc-learn/README.md

 terms of the BSD 3-clause license.

-You should have received a copy of the BSD 3-clause license with this software.
+You should have received a copy of the BSD 3-clause license with this software.<br>
 If not, please write to: ago@cs.rit.edu